 In the past several years, we have expanded nationwide, with headquarters in New York City and Los Angeles.
-Our first book, Stuck in the Stone Age, debuts this March from Rodale Kids, an imprint of Macmillan Publishing.
+Our first book, Stuck in the Stone Age, debuts this March from Random House Kids.

 A vocal proponent of arts education, Story Pirates partners with the non-profit Creative Minds Coalition to present life-changing literacy programs in hundreds of schools around the country.